cogentcore/core/docs/content/2-widgets/5-media/videos.md

 Cogent Core provides interactive video players for playing video and audio media.
-Video support is currently experimental and only present on desktop platforms.
+Video support is currently experimental and only fully present on macOS and Linux.
+To use video players, you must first install these [dependencies](https://github.com/zergon321/reisen#dependencies).

 You can make a new video widget, open a video file, and play it: